izaart95-jpg/GLM-Free-API/README.md

 ## Notes

 - Device tokens are **consumed and deleted** after use.
-Re-run `init.go` to replenish the pool.
+Re-run `captcha.go` to replenish the pool.
 Each request tries up to 2 tokens.
 - The default auth token (`Waguri`) is a placeholder — set `AUTH_TOKEN` in production.
 - `ZAI_TOKEN` bypasses guest initialization entirely.
 Without it, Z.AI's guest session typically only permits `glm-4.7`.
 - `LOG_LEVEL=debug` dumps every Z.AI request body, response status/headers, and SSE lines — useful for troubleshooting.